 - Cost: 29.90 EUR

 The är mask uses a treatment called ViralOff® which claims to reduce 99.8% of the virus particles on the surface of the mask within two hours.
 This is a brand new self-cleaning technology that also prevents the inhalation of pollen, pollution and other viruses, as well as COVID-19.
-The technology was made by a Swedish company called Polygiene® and claims to not interfere with the natural bacterial flora of your skin.
+The technology was made by a Swedish company called Polygiene® and claims to not interfere with the epidermis’ natural bacteria, making it ideal for those with sensitive skin.

-In addition to ViralOff®, the mask is also made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water resistant.
-This helps to absorb and remove water from inside of the mask.
+In addition to ViralOff®, the mask is made with a cutting-edge fabric known as ‘Eco Acqua Zero’ which is water-resistant.
+This helps to absorb and remove water from the inside of the mask.
+This should help to reduce the build-up of dirt in your pores and the resulting ‘maskne’!

 The masks can be purchased with or without an exhalation valve.
 While the exhalation valve is made to allow you to breathe out more easily, remember that masks with exhalation valves are not permitted on planes due to the safety of the other passengers.